adrianurdar/100DaysOfCode-Bootcamp/Day-053/readme.md

 * Automate extraction of RE listings

 **Requirements:**
-* Use BeautifulSoup/Requests to scrape all the listings from Zillow.
+* Use BeautifulSoup/Requests to scrape all the listings from RE Listing Website.

 * Create a list of links for all the listings you scraped.